 - AP/LING 4250 3.0 Evolution of Language (can be taken with a grade of C+ or higher in any two LING courses at the 3000-level)

 We have had many students successfully take EECS and ITEC courses as part of their COGS major, but it does take some planning.
-For EECS, you’ll notice that the first course that’s part of the major is EECS 1022.
-But this course has a prerequisite that you’ll need to take first.
-Usually that prerequisite is EECS 1012.
+For EECS, if you entered prior to 2022 you’ll notice that the first course that’s part of the major is EECS 1022.
+But this course has EECS 1012 as a prerequisite.
 And EECS 1012 itself has some high school or university math prerequisites.
-(If you lack the math prerequisites, it is sometimes possible to substitute an alternative course as a prerequisite for EECS 1022.
-Talk to the Cognitive Science Coordinator.)
 After you take EECS 1022, you’ll then need to take EECS 2030.
 After that, there’s a little more flexibility depending on your interests.

-One key piece of advice is to plan ahead.
-If you look at Part D of the Degree Requirements for the COGS major, you'll see that you need to take courses from two different departments that are primarily drawn from the 4000 level.
-All of these courses have prerequisites.
-So in order to take courses X and Y at the 4000 level, you first need to take certain other courses at the 3000 level; and in order to take those courses at the 3000 level, you first need to take these other courses at the 2000 level; and so on.
-(An example: suppose you want to take PSYC 4270 to satisfy 3.0 credits from your Part D requirement.
-You first need to take PSYC 1010, PSYC 2030, PSYC 2020 or 2021, and PSYC 3265.)
-What you choose to take to satisfy Part D can thus influence which courses you'll need to take earlier.
-So you need to plan ahead and make sure that you have the prerequisites you need from two different disciplines!
+One key piece of advice is to plan ahead since many higher-level courses have prerequisites.
+So, in order to take courses X and Y at the 4000 level, you first need to take certain other courses at the 3000 level; and in order to take those courses at the 3000 level, you first need to take these other courses at the 2000 level; and so on.
+(An example: suppose you want to take PSYC 4270.
+You first need to take PSYC 1010, PSYC 2030, PSYC 2021, and PSYC 3265.)
+What you choose to take to satisfy your 4000-level courses can thus influence which courses you'll need to take earlier.
+So you need to plan ahead and make sure that you have the prerequisites you need!